aerogear/aerogear.org/_posts/2014-11-06-aerogear-push-1.0.2-is-out.md

 Below is a list with a few highlights of this release:

 * Keycloak 1.0.4 usage
-* new developer role for multi user support
+* New developer role for multi user support
 * SSLv3 version removed from docs
 * User guide updates
 * UI fixes and improvements